datafold/data-diff/README.md

 If a database is not on the list, we'd still love to support it.
 Open an issue to discuss it.

+Notes:
-Note: Because URLs allow many special characters, and may collide with the syntax of your command-line, it's recommended to surround them with quotes.
+- Because URLs allow many special characters, and may collide with the syntax of your command-line, it's recommended to surround them with quotes.
 Alternatively, you may provide them in a TOML file via the `--config` option.

-Note that for some databases, the arguments that you enter in the command line may be case-sensitive.
+- For some databases, the arguments that you enter in the command line may be case-sensitive.
 This is the case for the Snowflake schema and table names.

 ## Options: